What Is a Serum Iron Test?

 Abnormal Serum Iron Test Results

-- hemolytic anemia or hemolysis (when your body does not have enough healthy red blood cells)
+- hemolytic anemia or hemolysis: your body doesn’t

-- liver conditions, such as hepatic necrosis and hepatitis
+- liver conditions: such as hepatic necrosis (liver

-- iron poisoning (when you’ve taken more than the recommended dose of iron supplements)
+- iron poisoning: you’ve taken more than the recommended

-- iron overload (when your body naturally retains too much iron)
+- iron overload: your body naturally retains too

 - gastrointestinal blood loss